 This is the second story that didn’t quite make the cut for a research project I’ve been working on, but I thought I would turn it into a quick read for you just the same.
 It’s based on a short article I came across from the Barrie Examiner from August, 1934.
 I hope you enjoy it.

-Phil Marchildon tapped his toes and watched the clock as he waited for his father Oliver, a plumber, to come from work with the family 1927 Ford Model T pickup, a vehicle which served as dad’s service truck, and conveyor of a family of seven after business hours.
+Phil Marchildon tapped his toes and watched the clock as he waited for his father Oliver, a plumber, to come from work with the family 1927 Ford Model T pickup, a vehicle which served both as dad’s service truck, and conveyor of a family of seven after business hours.

 He was anxious to drive over to nearby Midland, Penetanguishene’s closest neighbour and bitterest rival.
 Penetang was older than Midland, tracing its origins back to a long-shuttered naval base at the entrance of the harbour that was built in the aftermath of the War of 1812.
 Midland’s harbour was more suited to ships full of prairie grain that came down from Thunder Bay, at the top of Lake Superior.
 Until the completion of the St Lawrence Seaway in 1959, those ships could not make the journey to Montreal or ports along the eastern seaboard.
 Along with the ships came in the arrival of the Midland Railway to the sleepy village of Mundy’s Bay, which changed its name with the coming of the trains in the 1870s.
 Midland quickly grew and prospered, leaving its neighbour Penetang in the dust.
 Even during the Depression, funds were available to build a brand new arena, featuring the only artificial ice plant between Toronto and Winnipeg at the time.